-“I met Heidi Vincent about 6 or 7 years ago as we were members of the same dojo, Posener’s Pankration MMA.
-I joined the dojo as I had hit my mental overweight number (150 lbs) to lean out and learn some self defense skills.
+“I met Heidi Vincent about 6 years ago as we were members of the same dojo, Posener’s Pankration MMA.
+I joined the dojo as I had hit my mental overweight number (150 lbs) to lean out and learn some self-defense skills.
 We sparred and trained together and she was always a great, fully participating partner.
 Always giving 100 %.
 I ended up leaving the dojo after moving farther away and had lost touch.

 Until, one day, I needed to insure a vehicle for work.
 Our mobile agent was away so I decided to chance the insurance agency across the street.
 Lo and behold, Heidi worked there!
 We decided that we would meet up at lunch hour for a walk or a run or some sort of exercise.
 We had fun times creating gym equipment from truck accessories and parts!
 By this time I was headed in the opposite direction with my weight.
 I was underweight at about 115 lbs.
 I engaged Heidi’s personal training coach services to help me gain weight and muscle mass.
 I knew I couldn’t do it on my own.
 We worked together throughout the summer and I popped back up to about 125 lbs.